The Hollywood Reporter: Website

 The Reporter published a primitive "satellite" digital edition in the late 1980s.
 It became the first daily entertainment trade paper to start a website in 1995.
 Initially, the site offered free news briefs with complete coverage firewalled as a premium paid service.
 In later years, the website became mostly free as it became more reliant on ad sales and less on subscribers.
 The website had already gone through a redesign by the time competitor Variety took to the web in 1998.
 In 2002 the Reporter's website won the Jesse H. Neal Award for business journalism.
 In November 2013, The Hollywood Reporter launched the style site Pret-a-Reporter.

 THR.com, The Hollywood Reporter's website, re-launched in 2010, offers breaking entertainment news, reviews and blogs; original video content (and film and TV clips) and photo galleries; plus in-depth movie, television, music, awards, style, technology and business coverage.
+The website includes a blog called Heat Vision, which covers comic books, science fiction, and horror content.
 As of August 2013, Comscore measured 12 million unique visitors per month to the site.